 In Chinese, Gaiwan translates to lidded bowl.
-Often just a simple porcelain lidded bowl with a few accoutrements, a Gaiwan Set ensures a minimum barrier between tea and human.
+Often simple, with a few accoutrements, a Gaiwan Set provides the least barrier between tea and human.
 The simplicity of the gaiwan is complemented by the skill and knowledge gained with such a personal experience with the tea of your choice.
 There is some practice involved, as the liquid and the gaiwan tend to be quite hot and the short and successive steepings require some artistry and technique.

 What is a Gaiwan Service?

 It is the preparation of select teas in a more traditional Chinese or Taiwanese way.
 Unlike Western style steeping where a minimal amount of tea is used in a larger teapot, steeping in a gaiwan flips this ratio, with much more leaf being used then would be expected for such a small vessel.

 Traditionally the first extraction, often referred to as rinsing the leaves, is only brewed for a few seconds before it is discarded.
 This is followed by a short steep of 10-20 seconds, which is then poured through a filter into a glass pot.
 This allows for an even distribution of the steep, which is then served into the teacups.
 The gaiwan then can be refilled with hot water for the next steeping, while adding 5-10 seconds to this and each consecutive steep.
 Since the steep time is so short you can get multiple extractions (which is dependent on the tea and other variables like water temperature or steep time).

 It is the perfect way to experience the true character of many single origin teas, with each steep providing a different experience of the tea in its flavor, body and finish.

 Teas stay fragrant, sweet and retain structure when prepared well.
 Almost every type of tea can be enjoyed this way - oolongs, pu-erhs, green tea (Chinese not Japanese), white tea and black tea.